Pagilla-Joshna/real-time-har/README.md

 ├── running/
 └── walking/

-The extracted video frames can then be generated using the preprocessing scripts and stored in:
+The extracted frames can be stored in:

 data_frames/
 ├── boxing/